Varnani/DevBlog/www/SpecialPages/home_content.md

-Hello there.
-This is the homepage.
-Posts can be found below.
+﻿Hello there.
+I'm Ozan, a gamedev from Türkiye and this is my home on the web.
+I plan to blog from time to time here.